 Research on geothermal energy has been going around the world for decades, and it involves drilling into the natural heat stored inside the earth to power turbines and generate electricity.
 But IDDP is taking care, by attempting to bypass rocks completely and drill into the source of earth’s heat – the magma oozing into volcanoes.
 This type of drilling directly into magma has a massive potential to exploit the earth’s inner heat.

 The very concept of exploiting the energy beneath earth’s crust struck scientists by an accident.
-In the year 2009 when IDDP was drilling for the construction of traditional geothermal well, they by mistake drilled into a magma reservoir 2 kilometres (1.25 miles) below the surface.
+In the year 2009 when IDDP was drilling for the construction of the traditional geothermal well, they by mistake drilled into a magma reservoir 2 kilometers (1.25 miles) below the surface.
 After having noticed this they further decided to experiment.
 They poured water down the deep hole to see/judge the quantum of heat such well could generate and ended up producing 30 megawatts of power.
 Thus making it the most powerful geothermal well ever in Iceland.
 Iceland is famous for its geologically active hot springs.
-Presently more than a quarter of the country is powered by geothermal energy wells, which tap into hot rocks below earth’s surface.
-The rest of the Iceland’s electricity needs are met by hydroelectric power plants.
+Presently more than a quarter of the country is powered by geothermal energy wells, which tap into hot rocks below the earth’s surface.
+The rest of Iceland’s electricity needs are met by hydroelectric power plants.